 Few people have the luxury of adding another job to their daily schedule, so where does the extra come from?
 We recommend looking for ways to boost your income passively that won’t add hours to your workday.

 Here are a few of our favorite ways:

-- Download these apps, including Shoptracker.
-It pays you $3 a month to share your Amazon purchase history.
-That's $36 a year for doing nothing!
+- Download these apps, including Nielsen.
+It pays you up to $50/year to share your internet browsing history.

 - Watch videos via Swagbucks.
 Get paid to flip through video ads during your commute (as long as you’re not driving), while you wait in line at the grocery store or during your lunch break.